guitarpicva/RPiKeyerTerm/README.md

 Readme for RPiKeyerTerm software

+RPiKeyerTerm allows the Raspberry Pi to become a smart keyer by using software to store macros and which maintains logging.
+Logging also includes the ability to send ADIF to both the N1MM logger or to eQSL via network connections.  eQSL naturally can only be done when connected to the internet, but if N1MM is being used in a local network, then it can aggregate the ADIF log entries for multiple stations.

+RPiKeyerTerm uses GPIO to initiate keying to the radio.
+The radio is configured for straight key operation and a two component keying circuit consisting of a 2N2222 transistor and a 1000 ohm resistor are all that are needed for a reliable keyer for most any radio.
+A simple circuit design is provided in the file Keyit.png.

 ![Example image](./RPiKeyerTerm.png)

 NOTE: See KeyIt.png for an example of a simple transistor switch to use with the radio's CW key line.

+* Build Instructions

 REQUIRED LIBRARIES IN Raspberry Pi OS to run OR to build from source.